elastic/kibana/src/plugins/es_ui_shared/docs/docs/introduction.md

 ## Welcome to the ES UI team docs!

-In this website you will find all you ever wanted to know about the reusable solution we built to ease our development of Kibana plugins tailord at managing the Elastic Stack.
+You will find here the documentation of the reusable solutions we have built to speed up our development of Kibana plugins to manage Elasticsearch.

 ## Features